Marie Skłodowska-Curie Fellow (IN3-UOC)

-Maud received a PhD in Translation studies at KULeuven in 2015 on the transfer activities of Francophone Flemish writer Georges Eekhoud (1854-1927) at the turn of the 20th century, with a special focus on the mediating role that Eekhoud played anonymously in the production of popular and patriotic literature.
-She has lectured on Belgian literature (UNamur), Translation theory and practice (Dutch into French) (ULiège), and Literary institutionalization (KULeuven).
+At KULeuven, Maud received a PhD in translation studies (2015), with a thesis on Francophone-Flemish writer Georges Eekhoud’s (1854-1927) transfer activities at the turn of the twentieth century, highlighting the mediating role that Eekhoud anonymously played in the production and translation of popular and patriotic literature.

-Her research interests include Translation history, Cultural mediators, Transfers and transmediality, Minority identities and regionalisms, Belgian literature, Complexity thinking, and Actor Network Theory.
-She is the author of numerous articles on these topics (see https://researchportal.unamur.be/fr/persons/maud-gonne), as well as of the monograph Contrebande littéraire et culturelle à la Belle Époque: Le « hard labour » de Georges Eekhoud entre Anvers, Paris et Bruxelles (Leuven University Press 2017).
-She also co-edited a special issue of Revue Belge de Philologie et d’Histoire entitled Cultural Mediators in Belgium, 1830-1945 (2014).
+Her research interests include translation history, cultural mediators, transfers and transmediality, minority identities and regionalisms, Belgian literature, complexity thinking, and actor network theory.
+She has authored numerous articles on these topics, as well as the monograph Contrebande littéraire et culturelle à la Belle Époque: Le « hard labour » de Georges Eekhoud entre Anvers, Paris et Bruxelles (Leuven University Press 2017).
+She also co-edited a special issue of Revue Belge de Philologie et d’Histoire titled Cultural Mediators in Belgium, 1830-1945 (2014).

 Gonne, Maud, Klaartje Merrigan, Reine Meylaerts, Heleen Van Gerwen (Eds.).
 Transfer Thinking in Translation Studies: Playing with the Black Box of Cultural Transfer.
 Leuven University Press, 2020, 236 pp.